 While it’s important to tailor your content to multiple markets via segmentation, it is equally important to unify all of these markets through one global brand account — the ‘daddy’ account.

-We hope this steps can help you localize social media campaigns.
+We hope these steps can help you localize social media campaigns.
 Let us know what you think.
 How are you crafting your social media strategy around the globe?